PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

      arm-elf-gdb
      (gdb) target remote localhost:3333

+    NOTE:  The name of your GDB program may differ.
+For example, with the CodeSourcery toolchain, the ARM GDB would be called arm-none-eabi-gdb.

-    And you can load the NuttX ELF file:
+    After starting GDB, you can load the NuttX ELF file:

      (gdb) symbol-file nuttx
      (gdb) load nuttx

+    Loading the symbol-file is only useful if you have built NuttX to inclulde debug symbols (by setting CONFIG_DEBUG_SYMBOLS=y in the .config file).

     OpenOCD will support several special 'monitor' commands.
 These GDB commands will send comments to the OpenOCD monitor.
 Here are a couple that you will need to use: